-Math 144-Calculus I 4(6-0-0): This is an introductory course of mathematics for college of engineering students.
+Math 144-Calculus I 4(4-0-0): This is an introductory course of mathematics for college of engineering students.
 The course covers the basic concepts and methods of calculus.
 At the beginning of the course the instructor will provide students the knowledge of the number systems, algebraic operations and functions of single variable with domain and range so that students can learn differentiation of the functions.
 The main topics to be covered in this course include: Limits, Continuity, Differentiation of functions of a single variable, Exponential, Logarithmic, Trigonometric, Inverse trigonometric functions, Applications of derivatives, Differentials, Curve Sketching, L'Hospital Rule, Mean value theorems, Area and estimating with finite sums, Introduction to integrals and definite integrals.
+Four 1-hour lectures per week.
 Pre-requisite: None.

-Math 145-Calculus II 4(6-0-0): This is an intermediate level calculus course designed for undergraduate Engineering students.
+Math 145-Calculus II 4(4-0-0): This is an intermediate level calculus course designed for undergraduate Engineering students.
 This course covers mainly the integration and basic principles of Vectors and their applications.
 At the beginning of this course, the instructor will give the review of differentiation and integration.
 In depth, the students will learn the methods of integration and vectors.
 The topic covered include, Techniques of Integration, Improper Integration, Applications of Integration, Infinite Sequences and Series, (Power series and Taylor series), Polar coordinates, Transcendental Functions, Vectors, Vector Valued Functions.
-Pre-requisite: Math 144.
+Four 1-hour lectures per week.
+Prerequisite: Math 144.

-Math 240-Differential Equations 3(4.5-0-0): This course is an introductory course of differential equations for college of engineering students.
+Math 240-Differential Equations 3(3-0-0): This course is an introductory course of differential equations for college of engineering students.
 The course covers different methods and concepts to solve first and second order differential equations.
 At the beginning of the course we discuss some definitions and terminology about differential equations.
 Then we move to solving first and second order differential equations.
-The topics in this course include, linear differential equations, solving first order differential equations, solving second order differential equations, series solutions of second order linear differential equations, solving systems of linear differential equations, Laplace transform and its applications in solving differential equations.
-Prerequisite: Math 145.
+The topics in this course include, linear differential equations, solving second order differential equations, solving second order differential equations, solving systems of linear differential equations, solving systems of linear differential equations, Laplace transform and its applications in solving differential equations.
+Three 1-hour lectures per week.
+Pre-requisite: Math 145.

-Math 244-Multivariate Calculus 3(4.5-0-0): This course is an advanced course in calculus, designed for undergraduate students of engineering.
+Math 244-Multivariate Calculus 3(3-0-0): This course is an advanced course in calculus, designed for undergraduate students of engineering.
 The course covers the basic principles and methods of differentiation and integration of two or more variables.
 At the beginning of the course, the Instructor will give a review of functions of one variable and its differentiation and integration.
 Then, the functions of two or more variables with domain and range will be discussed.
 Throughout the course, the following main topics will be covered: solid analytic geometry; vector calculus; partial derivative; and multiple integrals.
 The coverage will also include relevant and important applications in the sciences and engineering.
-Prerequisite: Math 145.
+Three 1-hour lectures per week.
+Pre-requisite: Math 145.

-Phys 140-General Physics I 3(4.5-0-0): The course is an introduction to units, measurements, motion in one and two dimensions, kinematics and dynamics, Newton's laws, work and energy, rotational dynamics, linear and angular momentum, torque, and collisions.
+Phys 140-General Physics I 3(3-0-0): The course is an introduction to units, measurements, motion in one and two dimensions, kinematics and dynamics, Newton's laws, work and energy, rotational dynamics, linear and angular momentum, torque, and collisions.
 Basic calculus and multi-variable algebra will be used.
+Three 1-hour lectures per week.
 Co-requisite: Math 144 & Phys 144.

 Phys 144-General Physics I Lab.
 1(0-0-3): Measure basic constants such as length, weight and time, value of acceleration due to gravity.
 Design and conduct experiments in mechanics.
 Analyze and interpret experiment data.
 Write a scientific report.
 Draw and interpret a graph.
 Apply experimental principles and error calculations to mechanics.
+Three hours Lab. per week.
 Co-requisite: Phys 140